futurepress/epub.js/README.md

 Internet Explorer
 -------------------------

-Compatibility with IE requires wicked-good-xpath, a Google-authored pure JavaScript implementation of the DOM Level 3 XPath specification.
+Compatibility with IE is best with wicked-good-xpath, a Google-authored pure JavaScript implementation of the DOM Level 3 XPath specification (but not required).
 More info at https://code.google.com/p/wicked-good-xpath/

 You can download the latest wgxpath [here](https://wicked-good-xpath.googlecode.com/svn/trunk/build/wgxpath.install.js) or from the examples folder.